38-673. Traumatic event counseling for peace officers, firefighters and 911 dispatchers; report; exceptions; definitions

 2. The peace officer, firefighter or 911 dispatcher has exhausted the peace officer's, firefighter's or 911 dispatcher's sick leave, vacation leave or other leave that is provided as part of the peace officer's, firefighter's or 911 dispatcher's benefits package.

-3. if the employer offers short-term disability benefits, the employer offered and the peace officer, firefighter or 911 dispatcher elected short-term disability benefits, but the peace officer, firefighter or 911 dispatcher is not eligible to receive short-term disability benefits.
+3. If the employer offers short-term disability benefits, the employer offered and the peace officer, firefighter or 911 dispatcher elected short-term disability benefits, but the peace officer, firefighter or 911 dispatcher is not eligible to receive short-term disability benefits.

 4. The employer does not have a supplemental program that provides pay and benefits after the occurrence of an injury.
 For the purposes of this paragraph, supplemental program that provides pay and benefits after the occurrence of an injury does not include a supplemental benefits plan established pursuant to section 38-961.